Langmuir wave filamentation in the kinetic regime. II. Weak and Strong Pumping of Nonlinear Electron Plasma Waves as the Route to Filamentation: CREATION OF 1+1D BGK-LIKE SOLUTIONS BY EXTERNAL PUMPING

 After the weak pump parameters ($\phi_{pump}$ and $T_{off}$) are found for the desired amplitude of EPW $\phi_{eq}$ we can find stronger pumping parameters (with larger $\phi_{pump}$ and smaller $T_{off}$) that provide the same $\phi_{eq}$.
 Typically, if we want to keep $\phi_{eq}$ fixed and increase $\phi_{pump}$ two times we need to decrease $T_{off}$ a little more than two times.
 In the limit $\phi_{pump}\rightarrow\infty$ and $T_{off}\rightarrow0,$ the action of the pump becomes equivalent to an initial perturbation of electron density in $z$-direction by $\delta$-function in time followed by a further evolution of the system without external pump.

 To study the difference in terms of transverse instability of EPWs obtained by weak and strong pumps we performed another set of simulations with parameters like in Table \ref{tab:Table1} with the only difference that $\phi_{pump}$ was 10 times larger and $T_{off}$ was 10 times smaller than in Table \ref{tab:Table1}.
 We call such pumping parameters by {\it strong pumping}.
 The corresponding amplitudes $\phi_{eq}$ for the strong pumps were $30-60\%$ larger than for the weak pumps.
-They could have been matched to the amplitudes $\phi_{eq}$ of corresponding weak pumps by further adjusting $T_{off}$, but it was not necessary for us below since we were comparing the simulations not one-to-one but rather a set of simulations with the weak pumps to a set of simulations with the strong pump.
-All the simulations with strong pumping do not satisfy the the criterion of pumping strength \e{eq:AdiabaticPUMP}.
+They could have been matched to the amplitudes $\phi_{eq}$ of corresponding weak pumps by further adjusting $T_{off}$, but it was not necessary for us below since we were comparing the simulations not one-to-one but rather a set of simulations with weak pumps to a set of simulations with strong pumps.
+All the simulations with strong pumping do not satisfy the criterion of adiabaticity Eq. \e{eq:AdiabaticPUMP}.

 The nonlinear frequency shift of the resulting EPW depends on the way it was created.
-Two limiting cases for finite amplitude EPWs have been treated analytically by Dewar in Ref. \cite{DewarPhysFL1972} providing the nonlinear frequency shift approximation for the cases of sudden and adiabatic pumping of EPW:
+Two limiting cases for finite amplitude EPWs have been treated analytically by Dewar in Ref. \cite{DewarPhysFL1972} providing the nonlinear frequency shift approximation

-where $\alpha = 0.544$ and $\alpha=1$ for the adiabatic pumping and the sudden pumping of nonlinear LW, respectively.
+where $\varepsilon_0$ is linear dielectric function given by Eq.
+(23) in Part I \cite{SilantyevLushnikovRosePOP2017} and $\alpha = 0.77\sqrt{2}=1.089$ and $\alpha=1.163\sqrt{2}=1.645$ for the ``adiabatic" and ``sudden" excitation of nonlinear LW, respectively.
 Our {\it weak} pump is only somewhat adiabatic in Dewar's sense since its amplitude stays constant for the whole time of driving EPW rather than slowly varying.
-Our {\it strong} pump is closer to the sudden case in Dewar's theory yet still no exactly the same since after turning off the external pump our EPW still evolves while Dewar considers the asymptotic limit in which the distribution function is constant along the lines of constant wave-frame energy.
+Our {\it strong} pump is closer to the sudden case in Dewar's theory yet still no exactly the same since after turning off the external pump our EPW still evolves while Dewar considers the asymptotic limit in which the distribution function is constant along the lines of constant wave-frame energy. $\frac{ \p\varepsilon_0(\omega_{LW}) }{\p\omega}=2.267$ for $k_z=0.35$ and $\frac{ \p\varepsilon_0(\omega_{LW}) }{\p\omega}=1.781$ for $k_z=0.425$.